Francesco149/koohii/README.md

 it works even on legacy deprecated runtimes such as jamvm (which is what I developed it on).

+please don't come ask me for more java projects or associate me with it.
+I don't like the language and I was half-memeing with this project although it's fully functional.

 # usage
 just drop Koohii.java into your project's folder and you are ready to go.